-Segment profit represents the profit earned by sewing machine spare parts segment and face mask machines segment without allocation of interest income, miscellaneous income (included in non-operating income) and miscellaneous expense (included in other profit and loss) and income tax expense.
+Segment profit represents the profit earned by sewing machine spare parts segment without allocation of interest income, miscellaneous income (included in non-operating income) and miscellaneous expense (included in other profit and loss) and income tax expense.
 This is the measure reported to the chief operating decision maker for the purposes of resource allocation and assessment of segment performance.